Howrah–New Delhi Rajdhani Express (via Patna): Traction

-Both trains are hauled by a Howrah Loco Shed-based WAP-7 electric locomotive from Howrah to New Delhi, and vice versa.
+During inaugural run, locomotive was WDM-2 then WAP-4 in 60s.
+As the entire route is fully electrified, it is hauled by a Howrah Loco Shed-based WAP-7 and WAP-5 electric locomotive from Howrah Junction to New Delhi and vice versa.
+The route of this train cross Patna Junction.

 Rake sharing

 The train shares its rake with 12301/12302 Howrah Rajdhani Express (via Gaya).